Donovan Woods (musician): Career

 Woods' first album, The Hold Up, was released in 2007.

 His second album, The Widowmaker, was released in 2010, and his third album, Don't Get Too Grand, was released in 2013 and garnered Woods' first Juno Award nomination for Roots & Traditional Album of the Year: Solo.

 His fourth album, Hard Settle, Ain't Troubled, was released February 26, 2016, and was a longlisted nominee for the 2016 Polaris Music Prize.
 At the 12th Canadian Folk Music Awards, Woods won the award for English Songwriter of the Year, and the album was nominated for Contemporary Album of the Year.

 Woods' fifth full-length album Both Ways was released on April 20, 2018.
 At the Juno Awards of 2019, Both Ways won the Juno Award for Contemporary Roots Album of the Year.
 In May 2019 Woods released The Other Way, a companion album to Both Ways which featured more acoustic-based renditions of the prior album's songs.
 The Other Way included guest vocals from Tenille Townes on "I Ain't Ever Loved No One", which was a duet with Rose Cousins in its original Both Ways version.

 The next full-length album, Without People, was released on November 6, 2020.
 The album featured guest vocals from both Katie Pruitt and Rhys Lewis as well as songwriting credits from Ashley Monroe, Tucker Beathard, Thomas Finchum and Ed Robertson of Barenaked Ladies.
 As part of the release, Woods launched the Donovan Woods With People Project, which featured dancers and visual artists from multiple countries creating pieces inspired by songs from the album.
 One of the project's featured artists was Brooklyn-based singer-songwriter, Ariana and the Rose.

 On May 7, 2021, Woods released the song "IOWA" with Aoife O'Donovan.
 On March 18, 2022, Woods released his EP, Big Hurt Boy.
 He subsequently opened for Matt Nathanson on his "Some Mad Hope 15th Anniversary Tour" in the United States.

 In 2023, he participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.

+Donovan Woods performing at Northcote Social Club, Melbourne, during his first Australian tour, June 2024.

+In June 2024, Woods undertook his first tour of Australia, performing seven shows in Perth, Adelaide, Melbourne, Belgrave, Newcastle, Sydney and Brisbane.
+The tour included a performance at Northcote Social Club in Melbourne on 15 June.

 On July 12, 2024, his most recent album, "Things Were Never Good If They're Not Good Now" was released by End Times Music, an indie label founded by Woods and Michelle Szeto.
 The record features 11 songs and two bonus tracks.
 It was longlisted for the 2025 Polaris Music Prize.

+In January 2026, Woods announced an EP, Squander Your Gifts, set to be released on February 27, 2026.